dludemann/tma-cc/content/index.md

   - _bookshop_name: general/feature
     image: /images/feature/feature-card-one.png
     image_alt: Message inbox
-    title: "Email Campaign in one minute"
+    title: 'Email Campaign in one minute'
-    description: "Send an email campaign with one click, in just minutes.
-Automate your emails and content, while keeping the human touch."
+    description: 'Send an email campaign with one click, in just minutes.
+Automate your emails and content, while keeping the human touch.'
     button:
       link: /signup
       text: Try This Free